-To start configuring website push notifications, please upload an icon for your app.
-This will be the icon shown in the native browser notifications, make it's a .png file without alpha channels:
+To start configuring the Website Push service, please upload an icon for your app.
+This will be the icon shown in the native browser notifications, make sure it's a .png file (256x256px for best results) without alpha channels (no transparency):

-For Web Push to work correctly in your web app, you'll need to provide at least one domain where your website runs, if your website runs in several domains you should also provide all those domains.
-Type the domain name and click in the + button:
+For this service to work correctly in your web app, you'll need to provide at least one domain where your website runs, if your website runs in several domains you should also provide all those domains.
+Please note that only the domain used in the URL Format String will be used.
+Type the domain name and click in the Add button:

 As you add domains they will be shown in the list below, you can remove or edit them as you might see fit:

 You'll also will need to provide us the URL Format String which will be the landing page for your notifications.
-This will be the page that will be open when users click the native notification in their browsers.
-It must provide a placeholder with the format %@ where we will place the notification ID:
+This will be the page that will be opened when users click the native notification in their browsers.
+It must provide a placeholder with the format %@ (e.g: https://mydomain.com/?n=%@):

-To be able to send notifications to Chrome and Opera browsers, you'll need to upload a GCM/FCM server key.
+To be able to send notifications to legacy Chrome and Opera versions, you'll need to provide us a GCM/FCM server key.
 To learn how to get this key please visit our guide here.
 Once you have a server key, paste it in the following field:

-To be able to send notifications to Firefox users, you'll need to upload an existing VAPID or generate one.
+To be able to send notifications to more recent versions of Chrome, Opera, Firefox and Edge (mobile Android & desktop) users, you'll need to upload an existing VAPID or generate one.
 If you already have a public and private VAPID keys, paste them in the following fields:

-If this the first time you are setting VAPID keys, you can simply hit the Or Generate a VAPID button.
+If this the first time you are setting VAPID keys, you can simply hit the Or Generate VAPID Credentials button.

 Once you have successfully uploaded the VAPID keys or generated a new one, we will display something like this:

-Finally to be able to send notifications to Safari desktop browsers, you'll need to upload a Safari website Push ID certificate, to learn how to generate this certificate please visit our guide here.
+Finally to be able to send notifications to Safari (desktop only), you'll need to upload a Safari Website Push ID certificate, to learn how to generate this certificate please visit our guide here.
 Once you have a certificate upload it in the following field: